KadynCBR/KadynCBR.github.io/_projects/BeatBatallion.md

 Beat Battalion started out as a gamejam game, one week to do a rhythm game.
 I'm a big fan of rhythm games but not a fan of falling-note style games (ddr, fnf, etc.).
 Because of this my team and I decided to do a spin on an RPG by making it a rhythm game.
 Particularly we pulled a lot of inspiration from crypt of the necrodancer for movement, and then for mechanics we took inspiration from Final Fantasy XIV's raiding mechanics.
 The core premise was a game where you play with your friends as different RPG classes and need to coordinate to take down enemies, perform mechanics and dodge AOEs all while having to remain on the beat of the song playing.
 This game continued to be worked on and updated, and I hope to release it on steam when its in a more polished and stable state.

 Discussion points:
-- Online multiplayer rhythm game
+- Gameplay Ability System
-- Multiple characters and kits
+- RPG Elements
-- RPG elements
+- Multiple Characters And Kits
-- Enemy ai on beat
+- On The Beat
-- Gameplay ability System
+- Online Multiplayer Rhythm Game
-- Steam integration
+- Steam Integration
-- Continued support and and dev
+- Continued Support And Dev

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">